 Carer’s Leave may be available if you need to leave your employment temporarily to provide care for someone certified as in need of full-time care and attention for at least 13 weeks.
 This could include a person who has contracted COVID-19.

-An employer is entitled to refuse a proposed period of Carer’s Leave of less than 13 weeks, but only on “reasonable grounds”, meaning a valid reasons they can justify, and must set out those reasons in writing.
+An employer is entitled to refuse a proposed period of Carer’s Leave of less than 13 weeks, but only on “reasonable grounds”, meaning a valid reason they can justify, and must set out those reasons in writing.
 In the current uncertainty, it might be difficult for an employer to show that it is reasonable to refuse you a period of less than 13 weeks of Carer’s Leave.
 You need approval from the Department of Employment Affairs and Social Protection and you must have one years’ service with your employer to avail of the full leave period.

-Government Income Supports
+Government Income Supports for carers of people with COVID-19

-Carers Benefit is a welfare payment available to employees taking Carer’s Leave, subject to a number of conditions.
+Carer’s Benefit is a welfare payment available to employees taking Carer’s Leave, subject to a number of conditions.
 If you do not qualify for Carer’s Benefit you may qualify for Carer’s Allowance which is a means-tested payment.

 Feeling overwhelmed or anxious around the current pandemic?